 - a.
+Describes the compliance status of an emissions unit with respect to each applicable federal requirement, except as provided below: - 1) For all applicable federal requirements which are satisfied by compliance with a permit streamlining requirement approved by the District in accordance with subsection V.J., above, the responsible official may certify compliance with the streamlined requirement(s) if there is data on which to base such a certification.
+The compliance plan shall include an attachment that indicates that compliance with the permit streamlining requirement ensures compliance with the identified applicable federal requirements that are being subsumed. - 2) In lieu of a corresponding requirement in the State Implementation Plan, the responsible official may certify compliance with a District-only rule allowed by the District in accordance with subsection V.K.1., above, if there is data on which to base such a certification:

-Describes the compliance status of an emissions unit with respect to each applicable federal requirement; - b.
-Describes how compliance will be achieved if an emissions unit is not in compliance with an applicable federal requirement at the time of permit issuance;
+- b.
+Describes how compliance will be achieved if an emissions unit is not in compliance with an applicable federal requirement at the time of permit issuance.
+However, if the emissions unit complies with a District-only rule in accordance with subsection V.K.1., above, no description is needed to address the corresponding State Implementation Plan requirement unless otherwise required by the District: - c.

-- c.
 Assures that an emissions unit will continue to comply with those permit conditions with which it is in compliance; and - d.
-Assures that an emissions unit will comply with any future applicable federal requirement on a timely basis.

-9. Compliance Schedule

-The permit shall include a compliance schedule for any emissions unit which is not in compliance with current applicable federal requirements at the time of permit issuance, renewal, and modification (if the non-compliance is with units being modified).
-The compliance schedule shall resemble and be at least as stringent as that contained in any judicial consent decree, administrative order or schedule approved by the District hearing board if required by state law.
-Any such schedule of compliance in a permit shall be supplemental to, and shall not sanction noncompliance with, the applicable requirement on which it is based.
-The compliance schedule shall require:
+Assures that an emissions unit will comply with any future applicable federal requirement on a timely basis. - 9.
+Compliance Schedule The permit shall include a compliance schedule for any emissions unit which is not in compliance, at the time of permit issuance, renewal, and modification (if the noncompliance is with units being modified), with any permit streamlining requirement imposed in accordance with subsection V.J., above, and any current applicable federal requirement not subsumed by such permit streamlining requirement(s) or District-only rules.
+The compliance schedule shall resemble and be at least as stringent as that contained in any judicial consent decree, administrative order, or schedule apporved by the District hearing board if required by state law and shall require: - a.

-- a.
 A statement that the emissions unit will continue to comply with those permit conditions with which it is in compliance; - b.
 A statement that the emissions unit will comply with any future applicable federal requirement on a timely basis; - c.
-For each condition with which the emissions unit is not in compliance with an applicable federal requirement, a schedule of compliance which lists all preventative or corrective activities, and the dates when these activities will be accomplished; and - d.
-For each emissions unit that is not in compliance with an applicable federal requirement, a schedule of progress on at least a semi-annual basis which includes: 1) the date when compliance will be achieved, 2) an explanation of why compliance was not, or will not be, achieved by the scheduled date, and 3) a log of any preventative or corrective actions taken.

-10. Right of Entry

-The permit shall require that the source allow the entry of the District, ARB, or U.S. EPA officials for the purpose of inspection and sampling, including:
+For each condition with which the emissions unit is not in compliance with a permit streamlining requirement imposed in accordance with subsection V.J., above, a District-only rule which applies accordance with subsection V.K.1., above, or an applicable federal requirement not subsumed by such permit streamlining requirements or District-only rules, a schedule of compliance which lists all preventative or corrective activities, and the dates when these activities will be accomplished; and - d.
+For each emissions unit that is not in compliance with a permit streamlining requirement imposed in accordance with subsection V.J., above, a District-only rule which applies in accordance with subsection V.K.1., above, or an applicable federal requirement not subsumed by such a permit streamlining requirements or District-only rules, a schedule of progress on at least a semi-annual basis which includes: 1) the date when compliance will be achieved, 2) an explanation of why compliance was not, or will not be, achieved by the scheduled date, and 3) a log of any preventative or corrective actions taken. - 10.
+Right of Entry The permit shall require that the source allow the entry of the District, ARB, or U.S. EPA officials for the purpose of inspection and sampling, including: